lidaof/eg-docs/docs/text.rst

 Tracks are usually prepared in binary format for efficient region access, like `bigWig`, `bigBed`, `HiC` and etc.
 Text file format is very flexible, thus caused some trouble for us to standardize the data input.
 While there are some circumstances that text track files could also be useful, it can be very convenient to just upload a text file and visualize the data on the browser without formatting the data to a binary format.
-Also we have received requests that adding text files as tracks from our users.
+Once added, text tracks can be very fast since there is no more network requests or transfers, also we have received requests that adding text files as tracks from our users.

 bed